lerethel/shop-stock-and-user-db/README.md

 1. Go to the project folder in your terminal (for example, using the `cd` command)
 2. Run `docker compose up` to start the app
+3. The app will be available at `http://localhost:3500`

 ## Endpoints